Multi-site, multi-instance and multi-tenancy¶

 Permission configuration for built-in models like Sites, Site settings and Users is not site-specific, so any user with permission to edit a single entry can edit them all.
 This limitation can be mostly circumvented by only allowing superusers to manage these models.

-Python, Django, and Wagtail allow you to override, extend and customize functionality.
+Python, Django, and Wagtail allow you to override, extend and customise functionality.
 Here are some ideas that may help you create a multi-tenancy solution for your site:

 Django allows to override templates, this also works in the Wagtail admin.